 11. Use coffee grounds for natural ant control.
 Place dried grounds in the areas ants frequent.
 The smell is a deterrent.

 12. Dye paper, fabrics, or other porous materials with a strong coffee solution.

-13. Cover up scratches in furniture.
+13. Cover up scratches in wooden furniture.
 Dab a strong solution of coffee onto the scratch.
 Naturally, this works best on darker woods.

 Uses for coffee in the garden

 14. Apply coffee grounds as a non-toxic, fully degradable fertilizer -- a good source of nitrogen, calcium, magnesium, potassium and other trace minerals.
 While not all plants, such as tomatoes, love coffee, most are enriched by the added nutrients.

 15. Coffee grounds are an excellent nutritional addition to compost.